Concordance homomorphisms from knot Floer homology: Notions from knot Floer homology

-The symmetry in $\Upsilon_K$ (given in Proposition~\ref{prop:SymmUps}) will follow from the following symmetry in knot Floer homology:
+The symmetry in $\Upsilon_K$ (given in Proposition~\ref{prop:SymmUps}) is a consequence of the following symmetry in knot Floer homology:

-\begin{prop} There is a symmetry of $\CFKinf(K)$ which switches the role of the algebraic and Alexander filtrations, that is, the two $\Z\oplus \Z$-filtered chain complexes are filtered chain homotopy equivalent. \end{prop} \begin{proof} This is essentially~\cite[Proposition~3.9]{OSKnots}. \end{proof}
+\begin{prop} (\cite[Proposition~3.9]{OSKnots}) There is a symmetry of $\fCFKinf(K)$ which switches the role of the algebraic and Alexander filtrations; i.e. if $\fCFKinf(K)'$ denotes the $\Z\oplus\Z$-filtered chain complex obtained from $\fCFKinf$ by exchanging the two factors in the filtration, then there if a $\Z\oplus\Z$-filtered chain homotopy equivalence betwee $\fCFKinf(K)'$ and $\fCFKinf(K)$. \end{prop}

-For a Maslov graded, Alexander filtered chain complex $C$ over $\Field [U]$ (with differential $\partial _C$) we define the \emph{dual complex} $(C^*, d_{C^*})$ as follows.
-As a module,